The Earlsdon Medical Centre, 77C Moor Street, Earlsdon, Coventry, CV5 6EU.

 BENEFITS OF YOGA

 Better flexibility, improves muscle strength and tone, improves the posture, balances the systems of the body including respiratory, circulatory, reproductive, immune, digestive, endocrine, nervous systems, relieves tension, calms the mind, helps manage pain, builds awareness, enables transformation, encourages self care, balances emotions, strengthen joints, improves breathing technique, increases energy levels, improves mental clarity, helps mental focus, enables deep relaxation, improves physical and mental balance promotes compassion, intuition, and creativity in expression

 some practices taught in the beginners year . . .

 Yoga classes in Coventry run in blocks co-inciding with term dates throughout the academic year.
-Usually between six and eight weeks each long, they cost between £60 and £80 per block.
+Usually between six and eight weeks each long, they cost between £66 and £88 per block, payable in advance.
 Each beginners class is 90 minutes long and includes asana (postural work) pranayama (breathing practices) and yoga nidra (a deep relaxation practice).
+Yoga for People with Cancer and Gentle Chair Yoga Classes are 60 minutes long and cost between £48 and £64 per block.
 After their first class, beginners can expect to take home a toolkit of practices which will strengthen the body and mind, alleviate stress and anxiety and improve sleep quality.
 After new students have attended for several weeks they can access online classes in addition.

 Buy Books and CDs